 - Avoid repeatedly stretching or twisting to reach things like the telephone or stapler – move them closer

 - Cradling the phone between your ear and shoulder for long periods can strain the muscles in your neck (get a headset)

 - Don’t sit in the same position for too long.
 Stretch and move about to change your posture as often as is practicable

 Despite your efforts to improve your posture and create an ergonomic workstation, it’s a good idea to see your doctor if you’re experiencing the above symptoms or if loss of function is limiting your activities.
 An exam may include range of motion tests and checking for tenderness, inflammation, reflexes, and strength in the affected area.
 Your doctor may order magnetic resonance imaging (MRI) or ultrasound to assess tissue damage or an electromyography (EMG) to check possible nerve damage.

 If the injury is severe, you may be referred to a specialist or surgeon.

-- Immobilizing the wrist with a Bullseye Wrist Band
+- Using a functional wrist brace like the Bullseye Wrist Band

 - Applying ice/cold packs